technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

 4. Management does not want to spend large amounts of money on IT hardware they have to manage on-premises.

     Contoso can expand their current investment in Azure cloud services.
 There is no need to purchase and manage additional on-premises hardware.
-Eliminate capital expenditures and reduce the cost of underutilized hardware with on-demand usage models.
+They can eliminate capital expenditures and reduce the cost of underutilized hardware with on-demand usage models.

 ## Customer quote (to be read back to the attendees at the end)